 LifePlan identifies where a person falls on the “Thinking Wavelength” continuum between being more of a concrete to abstract thinker, which is very helpful in considering vocational options.
 Your LifePlan facilitator will also guide you through making explicit your core values, your life values that you must live out for you to be truly you, and your “internal wiring” which identifies our drivers & comfort zones which give further insight into vocational fit.

-#5 – How to maximize your energy and time
+#5 – Considers how to maximize your energy and time

 Through replenishment cycle and time assessment exercises your LifePlan facilitator will help you assess how you are currently optimizing your energy and utilizing your time, and help come up with a plan to maximize both your energy and time going forward.